Distance Learning (DL) Fee FAQ

 The University said there was going to be cap on tuition and mandatory fees.
 This seems to contradict this message.
 Can you please explain?

-The University of Kentucky will cap tuition and mandatory fees for all full-time undergraduate students regardless of how many in-class or online classes a student takes.
+The University of Kentucky will cap tuition and mandatory fees for all full-time students regardless of how many in-class or online classes a student takes.
 Tuition and mandatory fees are found here.
 Information about the cap on tuition and mandatory fees is found here.
 Without the cap, the result for many undergraduate students may have been higher tuition and fees than they would have incurred with more in-person options.
 The distance learning fee has always been a course-specific fee, not a mandatory fee.